-The great pictures of me that you see on this site were taken by Jordan Matter, the master of headshot photography.
-As the song goes, he’s simply the best.
-Shooting with Jordan was a blast; a fun, relaxing, incredibly positive experience.
-He brought out and captured the real me, my genuine self.
-Not a surprise, given that he seems to do that with every person who comes his way.
-He ain’t cheap, but he’s worth every penny.
+The great pictures of me that you see on this web site were taken by Jordan Matter, a master of his craft.
+Shooting with Jordan was a blast: a fun, relaxing, incredibly positive experience.
+Jordan is so good at what he does that a lot of photographers around town have attempted to copy his style.
+He’s the original, though, and while he ain’t cheap, but he’s worth every penny.
 BTW, he’s also one of the best dance photographer’s working today.
-(And just so you know, the photos of me have not been retouched, so any wrinkles are mine alone, and should not reflect on Jordan’s abilities as a photographer.
-I figured, since I’m not using the pics for head shots, why not let you see the real me!)
+(And just so you know, the photos of me have not been retouched, so any wrinkles are mine alone, and should not reflect on Jordan’s abilities.)